RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 having starred in many movies, including “Batman” and “9 1/2 Weeks.”
 On December 28, 1990,
-Main Line's president, Carl Mazzocone wrote to Basinger through her agent Intertalent offering Basinger $500,000 plus additional deferred compensation to star in the movie.
+Main Line's president, Carl Mazzocone, wrote to Basinger through her agent Intertalent offering Basinger $500,000 plus additional deferred compensation to star in the movie.

 Basinger was excited about the script and interested in playing the female lead.
+Barbara Dreyfus,
-Barbara Dreyfus, Basinger's assistant and Mighty Wind's director of development, arranged for Basinger to meet the film's screenwriter and director, Jennifer Lynch.
+Basinger's assistant and Mighty Wind's director of development, arranged for Basinger to meet the film's screenwriter and director, Jennifer Lynch.

 Mighty Wind was Basinger's “loan-out” corporation, a company through which Basinger “loaned” her acting services.
 Payment for Basinger's